 We support anything in the Mindfulness area, such as mindfulness, positive thinking, kindness, peace, yoga and mindful movement, breath work, communication, diversity, inclusion, gratitude, social emotional learning, and so much more.
 It is all so important, especially with everything going on in the world right now.

 We must all come together and scale up in order to stop the violence and make a positive impact.
 We must collaborate.
 We must get this message out, and into as many schools as we can.

-So, if you are a kid that wants to help make a difference, or if you want to write a blog post, or if you want to help be an Ambassador of Peace and Kindness, or if you have a website that you want to share and think should be included as part of our “Partners for KAME Peace” resources page (which is reciprocal because we hope all members will create a page like that on your website too), or if you have an idea for an event or speaker, let us know.
+So, if you are a kid that wants to help make a difference, or if you want to write a blog post, or if you want to help be an Ambassador of Peace and Kindness, or if you have a website that you want to share and think should be included as part of AME’s resources page (which is reciprocal because we hope all members will create a page like that on your website too), or if you have an idea for an event or speaker, let us know.

 We respect your trust, and expect that you will do the same in return.
 You will receive information from us about the annual international Mindful Kids Peace Summit (which I hope you will all attend—you will get service hours and there are a lot of cool speakers!).
 We won’t give or sell your name or email address or any information to any person or institution that is not associated with the Association or the Summit.

-And it’s really important to learn the skills of mindfulness early, so if you have younger siblings that are in pre-school or elementary school, please tell your parents and teachers to check out our Partners for KAME Peace page to see all of the great resources they can use in early learning.
+And it’s really important to learn the skills of mindfulness early, so if you have younger siblings that are in pre-school or elementary school, please tell your parents and teachers to check out our site to see some great resources they can use in early learning.